kloutit/kloutit-sdk-node/README.md

 Kloutit is an AI-powered B2B SaaS that enables online merchants to effectively and efficiently defend and prevent chargebacks.

-This SDK allows your organization to integrate with Kloutit, so your cases could be automatically created into our system to take profit of all the following profits.
+This SDK allows your organization to integrate with Kloutit, so your cases could be automatically updated into our system to take profit of all the following profits.

 ## Installation